line/line-sdk-ios-swift/README.md

 ## Using the SDK

+### Prerequisites

+* iOS 10.0 or later as the deployment target.
+* Xcode 10 or later.

 To use the LINE SDK with your iOS app, follow the steps below.

 * Create a channel.